saeed-sufi/GA/README.md

 * Duration goals and pages per session goals do not show up on real time reports.

 * To track engagement, you can set pages per session goals.

+* **Destination Goals**: When a visitor lands on a specific page, the Goal is triggered.
+These are perfect for building funnels.
+* **Duration Goals**: When a visitor spends X amount of time on your site, the Goal is triggered.
+These are perfect for measuring engagement.
+* **Pages/Screens Per Session Goals**: When a visitor lands on X amount of pages in a single session, the Goal is triggered.
+Again, these are perfect for measuring engagement.
+* **Event Goals—Whenever**: a certain condition (or set of conditions) is met, the Goal is triggered.
+These are the most flexible.